 Separation agreements are sometimes - wrongly - referred to as legal separations.
 You continue to be legally married until you divorce, no matter how long you are separated or whether you have drawn up a separation agreement.

-In rare circumstances, you can decide to have your separation legally recognised with a judicial separation.
+You can decide to have your separation legally recognised with a decree of judicial separation.
 Although you remain married, judicial separation is similar to divorce and means that you can reach a legally binding financial settlement.
 You cannot, however, remarry unless you do divorce.

 Judicial separation is rare, as there are few circumstances where judicial separation is preferable to divorce.
-Judicial separation is most common if the marriage has lasted less than a year (which means that divorce is not yet possible) or if either of you have a strong religious objection to divorce.
+Judicial separation is most common if the marriage has lasted less than a year (which means that divorce is not yet possible), or if either of you has strong religious objections to divorce or has no wish to legally dissolve the marriage.
 In some circumstances, annulment may be another option.